COMP2160-Game-Development/Prac-04/README.md

 * Raycasting

 > ## Discussion: Inclusive Workspaces (15 min)
-> You are working for a game development start-up wo have come under criticism online for the lack of perceived diversity within your ranks.
+> You are working for a game development start-up who have come under criticism online for the lack of perceived diversity within your ranks.
 All of your colleagues are Caucasian, able-bodied men with at least five years experience, having worked together at another company before breaking off.
 Currently, team building exercises consist of axe-throwing on Friday nights at the local pub.
 Your company has numerous job listings online, which all require a minimum of 5 years industry work, as well as a degree in Computing.
 In small groups, discuss:
 > * What are some elements of your studio that may be pushing away more diverse applicants?
+Is there anything the company should be looking into?
 > * What can you do to find more diverse applicants?
 > * Can you think of any real-world examples in the games industry of studios that have a more diverse team?
 How do you think they achieved this?